golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-08-06-Binod-One-crazy-trend-of-2020.md

 ---
 layout: post
-title: "Binod" - One crazy trend of 2020.
+title: Binod - One crazy trend of 2020.
 ---

 ### Binod - One crazy trend of 2020.